-A raised bed provides a limited amount of growing space if , but you can add more by building a trellis for your climbing plants.
+A raised bed provides a limited amount of growing space if properly placed in the landscape, but you can add more by building a trellis for your climbing plants.
 You can, of course, simply buy a trellis and affix it to the sides of the bed, but building your own is simple, and the flexibility of this approach allows you to adapt the design to fit your bed and overall design of your garden.
 A trellis doesn't have to splay upward like a wooden replica of a fountain -- although it can.
 A rectangular one works just as well.

 Make the trellis out of the same or similar materials as the bed's frame.
 For example, if the frame of your bed is meticulously constructed out of redwood lumber, two-by-four or two-by-two redwood would make a sturdy trellis frame.
 If the construction of the bed frame is more utilitarian than aesthetic, you may appreciate the simplicity of making the frame from PVC pipes.
 Either way, you'll need lattice -- consider using jute twine for this; it's easier to install than wood, and it's adjustable.
 If you need more strength, then upgrade to one-by-two-inch lumber for the lattice.